bugsink/monofy/README.md

 * **Graceful Shutdown**: Ensure the parent process waits for all children to exit before shutting down.

+* **Variable Substition**: Substitute variables from the command line because [Docker can't be bothered to do so itself](https://github.com/moby/moby/issues/5509)

 ### Installation

 To use this script, clone the repository or install via your preferred method: